2002–03 Nemzeti Bajnokság I

 The 2002–03 Nemzeti Bajnokság I, also known as NB I, was the 101st season of top-tier football in Hungary.
 The league was officially named Borsodi Liga for sponsoring reasons.
 The season started on 26 July 2002 and ended on 31 May 2003.

 Overview

-It was contested by 12 teams, and MTK Hungária FC won the championship.
+It was contested by 12 teams, and MTK Hungária FC won the championship under Sándor Egervári.

+MTK won the league on the last day of the season, at Újpest's stadium, Megyeri Road.
+The white and blues defeated Újpest 1-0, while Ferencváros were unable to overcome Debrecen, and had to settle for a 2nd place finish.

+Budapest Honvéd suffered a relegation for the first time in their history.
+Their drop to the division below was confirmed on the 23rd of May, after losing 3-1 at defending champions Zalaegerszeg.